wesleyvankomen/project_euler_directory/README.md

    + Function that references prime number file to check for primeness.
    + Functions to generate prime number files upto and beyond all primes under one billion.
    + Multiple prime number checking algorithms for runtime comparisons.
-   + Organizes files by their completness status.
+   + Organizes files by their completeness status.
    + CLI for querying and running project euler solution code.